 This tax is computed on the basis of the property’s rental value.
 It is payable by anyone who lives in the property, as an owner, tenant or rent-free.
 It is paid annually at the end of the year, for the property you occupied on the 1st January in that year.

-Payment of these taxes is usually made in one installment or as a monthly direct debit over ten months.
+Payment of these taxes is usually made in one instalment or as a monthly direct debit over ten months.

 Forms in relation to the assessment of both Taxes are sent out by Local Councils and must be completed and returned to the local Tax Office (“Centre des Impôts”) by a specific date.